Betterment vs. Wealthfront vs. M1 Finance – What Are the Differences Between These Robo-Advisors?

 Betterment vs. Wealthfront vs. M1 Finance Top Features

 In the Betterment vs. Wealthfront vs. M1 Finance debate, it’s easy to see that each robo is a good value for investors.
 However, they differ in some of their top features.

-- Digital Path Financial Advisor to help with life changes and future planning
+- Path Financial Advisor helps with life changes and future planning.

-- Tax-optimized direct investing (for investors with over $100k)
+- Tax-optimized direct investing in individual stocks (for investors with over $100k).

 - Free investment management